-1. In the Ribbon, select Data > Data Tools > Relationships.
+- In the Ribbon, go to Data > Data Tools > Relationships.

 - In the Relationships window, click New.

-3. In the Table drop down, select the first table and then in the drop down below that, select the second table.
+- In the Table drop down, choose the first table and in the drop down below, choose the second table.

-4. In the Column table, first select the Foreign column (in this case Salesperson as it can appear multiple times); and then in the Related Column, select the Salesperson field from the second table.
-This is the Primary column where the Salesperson will only appear once in that table.
+- In the Column table, first choose the Foreign column (in this case, Salesperson as it can appear multiple times); and then in the Related Column, choose the Salesperson field from the second table.
+This is the Primary column where the salesperson only appears once in that table.

 - Click OK to create the relationship.

 - Click Close to return to Excel.

 Adding a total row to a table is incredibly easy.